jeremmfr/terraform-provider-junos/docs/resources/system.md

   - **auxiliary_type** (Optional, String)
     Terminal type on auxiliary port.
   - **console_authentication_order** (Optional, List of String)
     Order in which authentication methods are invoked on console port.
+    Element need to be `password`, `radius` or `tacplus`.
   - **console_disable** (Optional, Boolean)
     Disable console on console port.
   - **console_insecure** (Optional, Boolean)